 Von Willebrand's Disease is a common hereditary coagulation abnormality caused by a qualitative or quantitative deficiency of von Willebrand factor (vWF).
 Von Willebrand factor (vWF) is a protein that is essential for platelet adhesion.

-The goal of this website is to help and provide support to people living with Von Willebrand's Disease, along with the families and friends of VWD patients.
+The goal of this site is to help and provide support to people affected by Von Willebrand's Disease, along with the families and friends.

 Links to medical products helpful for VWD (DDAVP, Humate P & Amicar):

-This site is not intended to diagnose, prescribe, or replace the service of your physician, but solely to give you information to help enable you to make informed decisions about your healthcare with guidance of healthcare professionals.
+This site is not intended to diagnose, prescribe, or replace the service of your physician, but solely to provide peer-to-peer support and to enable you to make informed decisions about your health with the guidance of healthcare professionals.